William R. Maples

-William Ross Maples, Ph.D.
-(1937–1997) was an American forensic anthropologist working at the C.A.
+William Ross Maples, (August 7, 1937 – February 27, 1997) was an American forensic anthropologist working at the C.A.
 Pound Human Identification Laboratory at the Florida Museum of Natural History.
 His specialty was the study of bones.
-He worked on several high-profile criminal investigations, including those concerning historical figures such as Francisco Pizarro, the Romanov family, Joseph Merrick (known as the "Elephant Man"), President Zachary Taylor and Medgar Evers.
+He worked on several high-profile criminal investigations, including those concerning historical figures such as Francisco Pizarro, the Romanov family, Joseph Merrick (known as the "Elephant Man"), President Zachary Taylor, and Medgar Evers.
 His insights often proved beneficial in closing cases that otherwise may have remained unsolved.